 Rails: Carbon | Shell: Carbon | Widths available: 143mm | Weight: 139g | Price: $290

-Velo saddles is the manufacturer behind many of the saddles from other brands on the market.
-Velo produces over 15 million saddles a year and they are the largest manufacturer of bike saddles in the world.
+Velo Saddles is the manufacturer behind many of the saddles from other brands on the market.
+It produces over 15 million saddles a year and is the largest manufacturer of bike saddles in the world.
 Despite that, until recently, they were almost unheard of and actually purchasing one was near impossible.
 New distribution avenues hope to change all that and if you haven't taken a look now is a good time.

 The Angel series of saddles is the highest performance saddles that Velo offers.
 The Angel TT starts with the Velo Angel Glide and shortens it.
-The two saddles are exactly the same other than the Angel TT is wider and shorter.
-That means the same stiff padding and the same Y shaped cutout that lets the shell flex with your hips.
+The two saddles are exactly the same, except that the Angel TT is wider and shorter.
+That means the same stiff padding and the same Y shaped cut-out that lets the shell flex with your hips.

 How to choose the best gravel bike saddle